About Our Church

-The Seventh-day Adventist Church is a mainstream Protestant church with approximately 17 million adult members worldwide which includes more than one million members in North America.
+The Seventh-day Adventist Church is a mainstream Protestant church with approximately 20 million members worldwide which includes more than 1.2 million members in North America.
 The Seventh-day Adventist Church seeks to enhance quality of life for people everywhere and to let people know that Jesus is coming again soon.

 This compilation of Official Guidelines comes in response to frequently asked questions - "What does the church say about? ..."
 These inquiries come from among our own believers, church pastors and the general public or media.